tooooooooomy/functional-tester/README.md

 First, create a new "FunctionalTester" instance.

-You can set session or include paths used in your target product.
+You can set session, document root and include paths used in your target product.

 If you call `request` method like http request, you can get a parsed response instance of `Guzzle\Http\Message\Response`